This post is part 12 of the series:

 Early in the life of the Christian Church, believers began to engraft a pagan practice into the life of Christianity.
 That practice was the worship of the dead.
 Pagans had long practiced praying to loved ones and tribal heroes who were deceased, often placing objects of affection and veneration at their burial sites, and in time, the practices of ancestor and hero worship made their way into second- and third-century Christianity.
 These early pagan influences laid the foundation for the practice of saint worship—praying to renowned deceased Christian leaders.

-Though movements within the Roman Catholic Church attempted to reform this practice, it was not until the Protestant Reformation under John Calvin in Switzerland and the Dissenters of England that it was more forcefully resisted.
+Though movements within the Roman Catholic Church attempted to reform this practice, it was not until the Protestant Reformation and Reformers such as John Calvin in Switzerland and the Dissenters of England that it was more forcefully resisted.
 Though believers must never attribute divine characteristics to those who have lived exemplary Christian lives, the study of their lives may lend remarkable encouragement to succeeding generations of believers.

 What may be known about Nicholas is often shrouded by fables and folk lure.
 Throughout the centuries following his death, more and more stories arose about Nicholas that were born out of a desire to create Christian heroes that would tower above the heroes of pagans and other non-Christians.
 The magical and supernatural deeds commonly credited to Nicholas were often the result of vivid imaginations on the part of admiring Christians who were often attempting to demonstrate the superiority of the Christian faith by displaying the supernatural acts of the most highly esteemed leaders of the faith.